 Each doctoral student is required to complete a candidacy paper, which is a scientific article based on a study designed and carried out by the student while enrolled in the doctoral program under the guidance of a member of the GRD committee.
 The article will be submitted to a peer-reviewed journal following recommendation of the candidacy paper committee.
-The student's advisor serves as the candidacy paper committee chair, and is responsible for identifying two or more independent readers for the student's candidacy paper committee.
+The student's advisor serves as the candidacy paper committee chair and is responsible for identifying two or more independent readers for the student's candidacy paper committee.
 Readers need not be members of the GRD, but non-members must be approved by vote of the GRD committee.
 Fulfillment of candidacy paper requirement consists of providing evidence of the manuscript's submission to a peer-reviewed journal and that the student has first authorship.
 This evidence will be submitted to the committee by the student's advisor.
 The advisor and two independent readers will examine the candidacy paper.
-A decision on whether or not a candidacy paper fulfills the requirements for acceptance is ultimately the responsibility of the GRD committee who will vote on the issue once a recommendation has been communicated to the GRD committee by the student's advisor.

 A student may begin work on the research that will form the basis of their candidacy paper immediately upon entry to the Ph.D.
-(Kinesiology) program, and is eligible to submit their candidacy paper to the GRD committee after passing the Qualifying Examination.
+(Kinesiology) program.